Volley Week logo

 The big picture

-• higher average scoring,
+• the higher average scoring efficiency,

 • more break points,